SoftprodigyIndia/RealmToDo/README.md

 # RealmTo-Do
-A To-Do Reminder app build using realm with Swift 3.0
+A To-Do Reminder app built using Realm with Swift 3.0